Thread-safe queue for sending values from producers to consumers

 send calls die with X::Channel::SendOnClosed.
 Subsequent calls of

 .receive may still drain any remaining items that were previously sent, but if the queue is empty, will throw an X::Channel::ReceiveOnClosed exception.
-A
+Since you can produce a

-.list method will not terminate until this has been done.
+.list method, these methods will not terminate until the channel has been closed.
 A whenever-block will also terminate properly on a closed channel.

 my = Channel.new;.close;.send(1);CATCH ;# OUTPUT: «X::Channel::SendOnClosed: Cannot send a message on a closed channel␤»